Skip to main content

 Employers could face fines up to $7,500 in late-filing penalties depending on how late slips are filed and how many T4 slips are outstanding.

-In Canada, every employer is required by law to complete T4 Statement of Remuneration Paid slips and summaries for the prior year by the last day of February, or, if the last day of February falls on a weekend, the first business day following that.
+In Canada, every employer is required by law to complete T4 - Statement of Remuneration Paid slips and summaries for the prior year by the last day of February, or, if the last day of February falls on a weekend, the first business day following that.

-If you are using tax filing software, you may have the option to use the Auto-fill my return feature to automatically fill in parts of an income tax and benefit return with information that the CRA has available at the time of the request.
+If you are using tax filing software, you may have the option to use the Auto-fill my return feature to automatically fill in parts of your income tax and benefit return with information that the CRA has available at the time of the request.
 Typically, the CRA will already have your T4 information on file, which means it will import your information to the correct place for your income tax filing documents.

 File with Wealthsimple Tax.
 Maximum refund, guaranteed.